 +

-This describes how many copies of the gene are affected.
-You have two copies of most genes - one from each parent.
+This field describes how many copies of a gene carry the reported change.
+Most people have two copies of each gene, one from each parent.

 Heterozygous